-Name of the institution and course for which it was created
+- The name of the institution and course for which it was created.

-Name of the faculty member assigning the project
+- The name of the faculty member assigning the project.

 Papers and projects will be judged on their relevance to art librarianship or visual curatorship, depth of research and scholarship, quality of organization, appropriate use of terminology, style and readability, and originality of thought or observation.